Skip to main content

 Company has a well-assessed pool of interns in place of which at least 50 percent are women and a proportional representation of diverse social identities that reflect its consumers

-Increased number of female interns with diverse social identities directly hired, and the female candidate pool for future open positions is broadened
+Increased number of female interns directly hired, and the female candidate pool for future open positions is broadened

 Resources and Tools